Fever After Vaccination: When to Worry and What’s Normal

 Seizures Possible neurological issue Get medical assistance right away

-Recognizing these signs early can make a significant difference in your health and well-being.
+Recognizing these signs early can make a real difference in your child’s health and well-being.

 When to Seek Medical Advice

-2. Severe Allergic Reaction: Symptoms like difficulty breathing, swelling of the face or throat, or a rapid heartbeat.
+2. Severe Allergic Reaction: Difficulty breathing, swelling of the face or throat, or a rapid heartbeat.

-3. Persistent Symptoms: Any unusual reactions that last longer than 48 hours or worsen over time.
+3. Persistent Symptoms: Unusual reactions that last longer than 48 hours or worsen over time.

 Tips for Managing Mild Fever at Home